LLNL/merlin/docs/source/modules/hello_world/hello_world.rst

     Before trying this, make sure you've properly set up your merlin config file ``app.yaml``.
 Run ``$ merlin info`` for information on your merlin configuration.

-Now we will run the same workflow, but on our task server:
+Now we will run the same workflow, but in parallel on our task server:

 .. code:: bash